bodyabandura/video-search-app/README.md

 - **Analytics:** Shows popular search queries and their counts.
 - **Video Details:** Fetches detailed metadata for a specific video.
 - **CQRS Pattern:** All business logic is handled via CQRS handlers.
-- **Proxy:** All YouTube API requests are proxied through the backend.

 ---